Amsterdam-Internships/Pole-Part-Segmentation/README.md

 * Create a `Data` folder inside the `KPConv` folder and add the three folders of `train_ply`, `val_ply`, and `test_ply` containing the prepared point clouds to it.
 * Modify the `self.path` variable in the `./KPConv/datasets/ShapeNetPart.py` to read the point clouds from the `Data` folder.
 * Determine whether the intensity and color values are going to be fed into the model in the `./KPConv/training_ShapeNetPart.py` and `./KPConv/utils/config.py` by modifying the boolean variables `intensity_info` and `color_info`.
 * Run the `./KPConv/training_ShapeNetPart.py`
+* Find your trained model and training outputs in `./KPConv/results`

 #### If you are runnning on our provided dataset: <br />